philc/book-notes/relationships/now say this - heather turgeon.md

       exercise.
   * Don't overhelp.
 Give kids the thrill of overcoming challenges.
   * Ask the child to tell you "all about" something she's interested in or currently working on.
-Let hear be the teacher.
+Let her be the teacher.
 This is empowering and connecting.
 * Self-care for the parent
   * Self-talk
     * You're flooded; how to relieve your emotions, so you can talk to your kids with kindness and